Effective date: July 29, 2019

 - Email Address

-We may also collect information on how our services are accessed and used (“Usage Data”).
+We may also collect information on how our services are accessed and used (herein after referred to as “Usage Data”).
 This usage data may include information such as your computer’s IP address, browser type, browser version, the pages of our services that you visit, the time and date of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.

-Below is the example of cookies we use on our site, and why we use them:
+Below are the examples of cookies we use on our site, and why we use them:

 - Session Cookies: We use session cookies to operate our services.